Subscribe to our Gay Travel Newsletter here

 Hola!
 Welcome to Cuba.
 Our adventure begins about 6PM with a group meeting.
-Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a local gay bar.
+Get familiar with fellow travellers and our fabulous guide, then join us for an included Welcome Dinner, cocktails, and perhaps a visit to a gay-welcoming bar.

 After breakfast, we’ll enjoy an Afro-Cuban tour of the iconic, graffiti-ridden Hamel Alley with a passionate expert on the gems therein.
 We’ll then uncover a queer side of Havana, beginning with a visit to a local theatre where we’ll meet the director of the theatre company and an LGBT activist.
-Feel free to explore on your own in the late afternoon, and we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.
+Next we’ll enjoy a guided tour of Hemingway House and learn about the novelist’s life, including his trans daughter.
+This evening we’ll reconvene for dinner (included), followed by free drinks at a local gay bar.

 After a big night out, we’ve planned a leisurely afternoon at Mi Cayito, a gay beach in the burbs.
 We’ll grab lunch (optional) en route, then leave you to soak up the sun and meet some locals.
 Tonight’s dinner is optional, and we’d recommend getting to bed early as we have an early morning tomorrow.

 After breakfast, our Cuban adventure continues in the Spanish Colonial settlement of Trinidad.
 With a rambling drive of seven hours ahead of us, make yourself comfortable and enjoy the ride.
-We’ll stop in Santa Clara en route to stretch our legs, and visit the Che Guevara Mausoleum & Museum while there.
 Once in Trinidad, we’ll check in to our homestays, then gather for an included dinner.

 Home to many churches and colonial buildings, our day in Trinidad begins with a cultural tour of the town.
 We’ll visit museums, including the Afro Cuban temple to Yemaya.
 In the afternoon we’ll visit the local headquarters of a private dance company, and learn about this prominent form of Cuban culture.
 A salsa class is included, revving up appetites for another included dinner!

-Today we move on to Cienfuegos on the Caribbean coast.
-Founded by the French, then heavily developed by Americans, “the Pearl of the South” will impress you with its elegance, architecture and style.
+Today we move on to Cienfuegos on the Caribbean coast, making a stop in Santa Clara en route to stretch our legs, and visit the Che Guevara Mausoleum & Museum while there.
+Founded by the French and then heavily developed by Americans, Cienfuegos, aka “the Pearl of the South,” will impress you with its elegance, architecture and style.
 After we explore the city, we’ll visit a local art cooperative and chat with the artists before savouring sunset from the stunning Palacio del Valle.
 Our day wraps up with another included dinner.

 This morning we hit the road for another lengthy drive to Viñales (about 8 hours).
 This includes a stop at Bay of Pigs, where CIA-sponsored Brigade 2506 failed to overthrow Fidel Castro’s government in 1961.
 The museum here offers a solidly Cuban perspective on the events that unfolded, so it’s worth checking out.
 Once in Viñales, we’ll learn to cook like a Cuban through a lesson with a local chef, then feast upon our creations.